THE-EXP/Modpack-Installation-Guides/README.md

 For people new to modding scene, Importing a ready profile is heavily recommended, as you won't have to worry about messing something up, however it's up to you which path shall you choose, i will now walk you through the both methods of installation

 ### Import a ready profile
-1. If not already download a Ready CF profile from [Here](https://drive.google.com/file/d/11OQbEpRqpcFkeRE3G_jwlXbwtKBrHZs3/view?usp=share_link)
+1. If not already download a Ready CF profile of the desired season from [Here](https://drive.google.com/drive/folders/10sB3H1lroabUVkUj3YR68M-hDPYpU48b?usp=sharing)

 2. In CurseForge click on "Create Custom Profile" in the top-center